What is an email signature? How do you create on and send it attached to all outgoing emails.

 What is an email signature?

-An email signature is a small bit of information that one attaches to the end of an email message.
-This information is typically your name and contact details; however, you can choose to put whatever you like.
-For instance, if you have a habit of signing off each email with God Bless, Regards, YOUR-NAME, you can put this as an email signature and it will be added at the end of all messages you compose.
+An email signature is small bit of information that one attaches to the end of an email message.
+People typically put their name and contact details in the email signature; however, you are free to put whatever you like.

-Email signatures can be plain text or something fancier with images and colors.
-Any email program worth its salt allows you to create these and the popular ones even let you have different signatures for each email account you have configured in the software.
+Email signatures can be plain text or fancier with images and colors.
+Any email program worth its salt allows you to create these in a jiffy… and the popular ones even let you have a separate signature for each email account you have configured in the software.
 For example, Outlook Express, which is a free email program from Microsoft, lets you quickly create and attach email signatures to outgoing messages.

 The importance and advantages of email signatures

 The main advantages of an email signature are ease and time-saving.
-Even if you have a simple thank you followed by your name, imagine the convenience of having it automatically added to your email message.
-However, email signatures become much more useful once you put in your contact details including your web site address, phone numbers and alternate email addresses - the recipient will immediately know how to contact you!
+Even when you have a simple ‘thank you’ followed by your name, imagine the convenience of having it automatically added to your email message.
+However, email signatures become much more useful once you put in your contact details including your web site address, phone numbers and alternate email addresses – recipients immediately know how to contact you!

 Another way in which you can exploit the power of email signatures is to mention ongoing promotions.
 So if you have a 20% off sale in progress, be sure to include it in the signature.